Hortus/PlantMovement/README.md

 	FLY07_12_17_p2.mp4 (University of Minnesota DRUM link);
 	red.m

-6) Navigate to the "MovementSignalProcessing" directory to process the normalized waveforms from each plot.
+6) Download the MovementSignalProcessing repository.
+In Matlab, navigate to the "MovementSignalProcessing" directory to process the normalized waveforms from each plot.
 The outputted FLY07_12_17_p2.txt from step 5 is provided along with four other .txt files containing the normalized waveforms at panel 5 for the four other video dates examined in the paper.
 Execute bandpassParse_p2.m in Matlab, which will output a subdirectory of plot-specific.txt files for each .txt file of normalized waveforms that is inputted. bandpassParse_p2.m requires the following files to execute:

 	FLY07_10_17_p2.txt;
 	FLY07_11_17_p2.txt;